Local veteran making a run for public office after once biting an officer

 BATTLE CREEK, Mich. — Shane Farlin Sr. loved serving his country.
-He went off to the military academy at age 14 and served in Iraq in 2004.
-However, when an I.E.D exploded near him three months into his tour in Baghdad he knew his dream of serving in the military for life was over.
+He entered the military academy at age 14 and served in Iraq in 2004.
+However, when an I.E.D. exploded near him, three months into his tour in Baghdad, he knew his dream of serving in the military for life was over.

-“I had lost my eye in combat,” said Farlin who’s now running for City Commission. “[I] literally died on the battlefield and was brought back by the Medevac.”
+“I had lost my eye in combat,” said Farlin who’s now running for Ward 5 City Commissioner. “[I] literally died on the battlefield and was brought back by the medevac.”

 He now wears a glass eye with a military crest printed on it.
 It’s a reminder of his days while in the service.
 Once he was discharged in March 2006, his life took a turn for the worse he said.
 He was diagnosed with Post Traumatic Stress Disorder, battled depression and suicide and lost his home.
 He was 21-years-old.